auth0/docs/articles/api-auth/tutorials/verify-access-token.md

 <%= include('../../_includes/_pipeline2') %>

-When a custom API receives a request with a bearer [Access Token](/tokens/access-token), the first thing to do is to validate the token.
+When a custom API receives a request with a bearer <dfn data-key="access-token">Access Token</dfn>, the first thing to do is to validate the token.
 At Auth0, an Access Token used for a custom API is formatted as a [JSON Web Token](/jwt).
 Validating the token consists of a series of steps, and if any of these fails then the request **must** be rejected.

 This document lists all the validations that your API should perform: